SefyanKehail/wisepocket-dotnet18-angular18/README.md

 3. **Monthly Budget Analytics**
    - Track budget limits for each month.
-   - Analyze current and historical spending data.
+   - Check current and historical spending data.

 ---